fireblocks/py-sdk/README.md

 > **Warning**
 > This package is currently in a beta stage and should be used at your own risk.
 > The provided interfaces might go through backwards-incompatibale changes.
-> For a more stable SDK, please use the [Fireblocks Python SDK](https://github.com/fireblocks/fireblocks-sdk-py)
+> For a more stable SDK, please use the [Fireblocks Javascript/Typescript SDK](https://github.com/fireblocks/fireblocks-sdk-js)

 - API version: 1.6.2
 - Package version: 1.0.0